 #include <iostream>

-// Main function where program execution begins
+// Main function where the execution of the program begins

 int main() {